 The Pitlochry Dam and Fish Ladder walk starts in Atholl Road, Pitlochry's main street, where the bulk of the shops, restaurant and some of the Pitlochry Hotels and B&Bs are located.
 There are a variety of shops in Atholl Road, from small independent retailers to large chains such as Edinburgh Woollen Mills.
 We would recommend you take your time to walk the length of Atholl not forgetting the two side streets, West Moulin Road and Bonnethill Road where Macdonalds the popular butcher is located, they specialise in supplying beef and lamb from local Highland farms.

 Pitlochry's circular walk, starts from either end of Atholl Road via Armoury Road at the west of the town or Ferry Road at the east end of town.
 Both these routes start by taking you under the railway line.
-We will talk you through the route along Armoury Road at the west end of Pitlochry to Loch Faskally over the dam wall to see the fish ladder, past Pitlochry Festival Theatre and the Scottish Plant Collectors Garden and back to Pitlochry via the pedestrian suspension bridge over the River Tummel.
+We will talk you through the route along Armoury Road at the west end of Pitlochry to Loch Faskally over the dam wall to see the fish ladder, past Pitlochry Festival Theatre and back to Pitlochry via the pedestrian suspension bridge over the River Tummel.

 Pitlochry Dam was built in the between 1947 and 1951 as part of a networks of dams tin the Highlands to generate electricity.
 The River Tummel was dammed, flooding the old Pitlochry Highland Games field, today known as Loch Faskally.
 You can hire rods and boats and obtain fishing permits from the Boating Station at the west end of the town.
 You can also hire boats with life jackets and row yourself round Loch Faskally, an excellent way to explore this wonderful loch.